PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 <img src="./images/components.png" alt="Decomposition" width="500">

 *Figure 4.
-High level decomposition of a time series.*
+High-level decomposition of a time series.*

 - Level: The average value in the series
 - Trend: The increasing or decreasing value in the series